kudashevs/rake-php/README.md

 'include' => []                 # An array of words that will be included in a stoplist
 ```

-**Note:** At the moment of instantiation, the `Rake` class may throw a few exceptions: `InvalidOptionType`.
-The exceptions
+**Note:** At the moment of instantiation, the `Rake` class may throw an `InvalidOptionType` exception.
+This exception
-extend a built-in `InvalidArgumentException` class, so they are easy to deal with.
+extends a built-in `InvalidArgumentException` class, so it is easy to deal with.

 ## Testing